smqd/smqd/README.md

 ./bin/start-smqd.sh
 ```

-> If you want to run smqd as foreground process for debugging purpose,
-execute `./bin/smqd` instead of `./bin/start-smqd.sh`, and `^C` to stop

 * stop smqd

 ```
 ./bin/stop-smqd.sh
 ```

+* Foreground process for debug

+If you want to run smqd as foreground process for debugging purpose,
+execute `./bin/start-smqd.sh -f` with `-f` option

 ## Configurations

 ### JVM Settings

-To change the JVM settings of smqd, edit `$SMQD_HOME_DIR/bin/smqd-jvm.ini`
+To change the JVM settings of smqd, edit `$SMQD_HOME_DIR/conf/smqd-jvm.ini`

 In this file you can change JVM options with `-J` prefix.
 You don't need '-J' prefix for the other values that is not a Java VM options.